|

 | Prerequisites | Hardware, software, and supported platforms, with any platform-specific pre-setup. |

-| Inference Options | Supported providers, validation, and routed inference configuration. |
+| Choose an Inference Provider | Supported providers, validation, and routed inference configuration. |

 | Network Policies | Baseline rules, operator approval flow, and egress control. |